 - Increased blood sugar: Steroids may increase the levels of sugar in the blood.
-Some children may get steroid-induced diabetes, which is explained below under detailed information. - Increased appetite: Increased hunger is common while taking steroids.
+Some children may get steroid-induced diabetes, which is explained in the detailed information section on the previous page. - Increased appetite: Increased hunger is common while taking steroids.
 Weight gain may occur as a result.
 See page 44 for more information about changes to appetite. - High blood pressure. - Difficulty walking. - Increased risk of infection: Like chemotherapy, steroids can suppress the immune system, making it easier to get infections.
 See page 9 for more information about signs of infection.